 In 2022, our Management Committee approved the GOE program.
 The GOE program included a voluntary retirement plan, which included enhanced separation benefits to certain U.S. employees aged 55 years or older with at least ten years of service to the company.
 This voluntary retirement plan commenced in November 2022 and participants were required to submit their notifications by December 30, 2022.
 As of November 30, 2022, we had accrued special charges of \$5.6 million, consisting of employee severance and related benefits.
 Upon all eligible employees submitting their notifications by the end of December 2022, we accrued an additional \$19.7 million during the first quarter of 2023.
 All related payments will be made in fiscal year 2023 as all of the affected employees will leave the company in 2023.
-Other special charges recognized during the three months ended August 31, 2023, under our GOE program included \$0.9 million in severance and related benefits costs and \$2.7 million of third-party expenses and other costs.
-Other special charges recognized during the nine months ended August 31, 2023, under our GOE program included \$12.4 million in severance and related benefits costs and \$4.9 million of third-party expenses and other costs.
+Other special charges recognized during the three months ended February 28, 2023, under our GOE program included \$4.5 million in severance and related benefits costs and \$0.6 million of third party expenses and other costs.

 In 2022, our Management Committee approved an initiative to consolidate our manufacturing operations in the United Kingdom into a net-zero carbon condiments manufacturing and distribution center facility with state-of-the-art technology.
 We expect to execute these changes to our supply chain operations and improve profitability, from a combination of lower headcount and non-headcount costs, by consolidating our operations into a scalable platform while expanding our capacity.
-We expect the cost of the initiative to approximate \$40 million which will be recognized as special charges in our consolidated income statement during 2022, 2023 and the first half of 2024.
+We expect the cost of the initiative to approximate \$40 million-to be recognized as special charges in our consolidated income statement during 2022 and 2023.
 Of that \$40 million, we expect the costs to include employee severance and related benefits, non-cash accelerated depreciation, equipment relocation costs, decommissioning and other property related lease exit costs, all directly related to the initiative.
-During the three months ended August 31, 2023, we recognized \$0.4 million in accelerated depreciation and \$1.3 million in third party expenses and other costs.
-During the nine months ended August 31, 2023, we recognized \$1.2 million in accelerated depreciation and \$2.7 million in third party expenses and other costs.
-During the three months ended August 31, 2022, we recorded \$0.6 million in accelerated depreciation and \$0.4 million in third party expenses and other costs.
-During the nine months ended August 31, 2022, we recorded \$12.5 million in severance and related benefits costs, \$3.3 million in accelerated depreciation and \$2.6 million in third party expenses and other costs.
+During the three months ended February 28, 2023, we recorded \$12.5 million in accelerated depreciation and \$0.5 million in third party expenses and other costs.
+In total, \$21.5 million of special charges related to this initiative were recognized in 2022.

-As of August 31, 2023, accruals associated with special charges of \$20.7 million, are included in other accrued liabilities in our consolidated balance sheet.
+As of February 28, 2023, reserves associated with special charges of \$33.0 million, are included in other accrued liabilities in our consolidated balance sheet.

-The following is a breakdown by business segment of special charges for the three and nine months ended August 31, 2023 and 2022 (in millions):
+The following is a breakdown by business segment of special charges for the three months ended February 28, 2023 and 2022 (in millions):